gabrielfougeron/choreo/docs/source/test-report/test-report.rst

 Tests results on Github Actions
 -------------------------------

-As part of the Continuous Integration workflow of choreo, tests are regularly ran on several Python versions and on platforms provided by GitHub Actions.
+As part of the Continuous Integration workflow of choreo, tests are regularly run on several Python versions and on platforms provided by GitHub Actions.
 The corresponding test results are listed here.

 ..